0xz1nn/0xz1nn.github.io/README.md

 ## Credits

 This website is built on top of the fabulous 🏞️ **Fuwari** theme.

-If you'd like to create your own site, feel free to fork this repo or check out the original project:
+Check out the original project:

 **Fuwari:** https://github.com/saicaca/fuwari